 Sleep plays a critical role in emotional regulation.

-It is emotional integration, not emotional suppression.
+This is not suppression.

-Many people notice this naturally:
+Many people experience this naturally:

 - Emotional reactions soften overnight